unetzjuser/Spatial-pattern-analysis-of-neurons/README.md

 # Data:

-The X and Y coordinates of neuronal points and vertices of the region of interest (ROI).
-This information can be extracted, for example, by ImageJ/Fiji.
+The X and Y coordinates of neuronal points as well as the vertices of the region of interest (ROI).
+This information can be obtained, for example, using ImageJ/Fiji.

 -----
 # R codes: